 Making friends across York often starts with small, familiar plans rather than big introductions.
 A café chat near Bishy Road, a walk along the River Ouse, or a wander through the Shambles gives you natural conversation without overthinking it.
 Because York is compact, it’s realistic to meet again — and that second meet is usually where things begin to feel like a friendship.
 For a first meet, choose something public and time‑boxed so it stays relaxed.
 If you click, repeat what worked: the same café, a longer walk, or a market browse.
 Those repeat, normal plans are what build comfort and turn a new connection into a real part of your week in York.
 If you’re coming from Fulford or Heworth, meeting nearer the centre keeps it simple.
 Once you’ve met once, it’s easy to branch out to a quieter neighbourhood café or a longer riverside loop.
 Friendships here tend to grow through gentle momentum: a small plan, then another, until it feels normal.

-Whether you have just moved to York or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to York, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: